AKitsche/introduction_r_and_rstudio/README.md

   + How to use RStudio to develop R scripts
   + General Syntax of R
   + How to get help

+2. Introduction to R and RStudio (3h)
   + Read data into R
   + How to describe your data set
   + Basic data manipulation tasks

-  + Export your data
-2. Introduction to R and RStudio (3h)
+3. Introduction to R and RStudio (3h)
   + Advanced data manipulation tasks
+  + Join multiple data sets
+  + Build a data analytics workflow

+3. Introduction to R and RStudio (3h)
   + Data visualization
   + Export your visualization
-3. Introduction to R and RStudio (3h)
   + Customize your visualizations
-  + Build customized PowerPoint/Word reports
-  + Build a data analytics workflow
-  + You can find the upcoming courses and the registration form here.